Setting this weekend up to be epically chill/relaxing/successful: English Muffin Bread.

 - 1 package active dry yeast (2 1/4 teaspoons)

 - 1 teaspoon salt

 - 1/4 teaspoon baking soda

 - Grease a bread loaf pan (I use 9x5in.) and dust with corn meal.
 Combine water and milk in a microwave safe bowl.
 Microwave for 30-45 seconds until warm (think bath water warm).

 - Using an electric mixer with a bread hook, add 2 cups of the flour, yeast, sugar, salt, and baking soda.
 Add warmed liquid, starting to mix slowly for 30 seconds.
 Increase speed to high for 3 minutes, scraping sides as needed.
 Add remaining 1 cup of flour, and beat until combined, and thick.
 It will be sticky!
 Add to your greased loaf pan, sprinkling cornmeal on top.
 Cover with a tea towel and let rise in a warm area for 45 minutes to an hour until batter has reached the top of your pan.

 - Pre-heat oven to 400°F (start this as your bread is rising!).
-Bake bread for 22-24 minutes, until exterior is golden brown and sounds hallow when tapped.
-You can also test with a toothpick if desired.
+Bake bread for 25-30 minutes, depending on the exact size of your pan, until exterior is golden brown and sounds hallow when tapped; the internal temperature should be around 195°F.

 - Category: Breakfast